478mkharb/devops-learning/snatak/sprint1/dast_CI.md

 ## 1. Introduction

-DAST (Dynamic Application Security Testing) helps identify runtime security vulnerabilities in running React applications.
-It is integrated into CI pipelines to automate security validation before deployment.
+DAST (Dynamic Application Security Testing) helps identify runtime security vulnerabilities (e.g., XSS, injection flaws) in running React applications and their backend APIs.
+It is integrated into CI pipelines to automate security validation against an ephemeral or staging environment, ensuring no critical flaws reach production deployment.

 ---